ToolVS

 → Choose Backblaze if:

 You want simple, affordable, unlimited cloud backup of your files.
-Perfect for users who just need their documents, photos, and videos safely stored offsite.
+Perfect for users who just need their documents, photos, and videos safely stored offsite without any configuration headaches.

 → Choose Acronis if:

 You need full system protection: disk imaging, bare-metal restore, local+cloud backup, and built-in anti-malware.
-Ideal for power users who want complete disaster recovery capability.
+Ideal for power users who want complete disaster recovery capability and don't mind a more complex interface.

-Some users run Acronis for local disk imaging and Backblaze for unlimited cloud backup.
+Some users run Acronis for local disk imaging AND Backblaze for unlimited cloud backup.
 This gives the best of both worlds for total protection.
+If you just need file sync, consider Google Drive or Dropbox instead.

 Frequently Asked Questions